Angelians

 Heinrich stood and raised his hands, palms down in placation.
 “Luis . . . now Luis . . . you need to really think through what you’re doing.
 You need to let yourself recover from this encounter, from the shock.
 To process it.
 You need to make sure you are really remembering.”

 “I am remembering.
-This man is a key.
-I know it!
+This man is a key, I know it!
 I need to find him!”
-He needed to see Jodi, to tell her of the encounter and the memories it had triggered.
+He also needed to tell Jodi of the encounter and the memories it had triggered.
 He was sure that she would, as usual, offer some calming insight.

 He thanked Dr. Heinrich as he had done so many times before.
-He left the office, walking down the broad, busy corridor of the behavioral science building.
+He left the office, walking down the broad, busy corridor of the Institute’s behavioral sciences building.

-He took the elevator down to the soaring atrium lobby of the building.
-It featured, as did all the Institute buildings, one wall that was a saltwater aquarium, the profusion of colorful tropical fish gliding among a coral seascape.
-The multi-billionaire Hunter family that founded the Institute were believers in the therapeutic effects of water, and the Institute’s architecture reflected that belief.
+He took the elevator down to the soaring atrium lobby.
+It featured, as did all the Institute buildings, one wall that was a saltwater aquarium, with a profusion of colorful tropical fish gliding among a coral seascape.
+The multi-billionaire Ashiakle family, the South African shipping magnates, that founded the Institute believed in the therapeutic effects of water, and the Institute’s architecture reflected that belief.

-He emerged from the building to a view of the other towers gleaming in the sun.
-The behavioral science building was one of four towering, glass-clad buildings of the Hunter Institute facility in Los Angeles—the flagship facility of the global Institute.
+He emerged from the building to a view of the Institute’s other towers gleaming in the sun.
+The behavioral sciences building was one of four soaring, glass-clad buildings of the Poseidon Institute facility in Los Angeles—the flagship of the global Institute.
+They thrust upward from grounds landscaped with a thick, luxuriant growth of plants surrounding salt-water ponds intertwined with walking paths that allowed for quiet, soothing strolls.

-Beyond them was a panoramic view of the ocean, far below the bluff on which the Institute was sited.
+Beyond the buildings lay a panoramic view of the ocean far below the bluff on which the Institute was sited.
 The campus had been built on a former golf course, purchased from its bankrupt owner.
 It took up only a portion of the 300 acres, the rest deeded to the city as a nature preserve, much to the delight of Los Angelenos.

-He took the covered walkway to the clinic building, passing the intersection with walkways that led to the towers of the administration and research buildings.
+He took the covered walkway to the clinic building, passing the intersection with walkways that led to the administration and research buildings.

-He entered the soaring lobby of the clinic building, its wall-sized aquarium alive with delicate, shimmering jellyfish, gently wafting through the water.
-As was so often the case, several staff stood before the aquarium peering intently at the sight.
-He was constantly amused at how many staff would pause before the aquariums, seemingly newly mesmerized by a sight they saw every day.
+The Institute’s marine theme continued when he entered the clinic building lobby.
+Its wall-sized aquarium was alive with delicate, shimmering jellyfish, gently wafting through the water.
+As was so often the case, several staff stood before the aquarium gazing intently at the sight.
+He was constantly amused at how they would pause before the aquariums, seemingly newly mesmerized by a sight they saw every day.

-He took the elevator to the neurology clinic floor, emerging into the brightly painted halls, whose wall mural depicted sunny scenes meant to convey healing and happiness.
-They showed children playing in the water at the beach; adults lounging happily on picnic blankets at a lake; smiling elders sailing boats.
-All the scenes promised a happy future for the patients who had undergone the neuro-regeneration therapy that had made the Institute a world-renowned clinical leader, with hospitals and research laboratories worldwide.
+He took the elevator to the neurology clinic floor, emerging into halls decorated with brightly painted murals depicting sunny scenes conveying healing and happiness.
+Children played in gentle waves at a beach; adults lounged happily on picnic blankets beside a lake; smiling elders sailed boats through calm waters.
+The scenes promised a bright future for the patients undergoing the Institute’s world-renowned neuro-regeneration therapy, carried out at its hospitals worldwide.

 The teen Andreas lay quietly in the hospital bed, his head swathed in bandages, his arm connected to an IV, his chest to monitors.
-Beside him rested a video game controller, but it lay untouched.
+Beside him, a video game controller lay untouched.
 His mother and father sat beside his bed, their expressions strained.
-They saw Luis and smiled brightly.
+Seeing Luis brought smiles.

 “You’re not getting rid of me soon,” said Luis, grinning back.
 They stood, and he hugged Marina the mother, and shook the hand of Otto, the father.
 Luis quickly turned his attention to Andreas.